sigmanudude/Project2/README.md

 - Navigate to the main Flask folder - "trafficViolations"
 - from bash or cmd, run python app.py
-- from broweser, visit localhost:5000/ to view the webpage
+- from browser, visit localhost:5000/ to view the webpage